-Activating the digital organization has been added to your bookmarks.
+Activating the digital enterprise Bookmark has been added

 Most leaders understand the urgency of activating the digital organization—85 percent believe being digital is important for success, in fact, according to Deloitte and MIT Sloan Management Review research.

 - Taking time to look at the numbers

 When it comes to digital enablement, the days of incremental improvements are over.
 It's time to do something big—something more than moving systems to the cloud or adopting tools that let employees work when, where, and how they want to.